This device is an I2C driven IO expander. It is very handy if you have a restricted number of digital IO ports

 With this module, you can use only 2 ports of your Arduino or Raspberry Pi board to control up to 8 digital I/O ports.

-In the I2C protocol, each IC has a different address, in the case of PCF8574, you have a 3 bit address, which enable you to connect up to 8 modules, having 64 ports in total.
+In the I2C protocol, each IC has a different address, in the case of PCF8574, you have a 3-bit address, which enables you to connect up to 8 modules, having 64 ports in total.

 DEFAULT I2C ADDRESS IS 0X27